-5 tech tips for back-to-school shoppers
+5 tech gadgets for back-to-school shoppers

 Fifty percent of back-to-school shopping was finished by Aug.
 1, reports the shopping research firm Brand Key.
 But for those who’ve procrastinated, Gizmo Guy is pleased to serve as your personal shopping assistant.